 Access to material copied and communicated under the Statutory Text and Artistic Works Licence must be restricted (eg by use of a password) to teachers and students.
 You must ensure that the material is not able to be accessed by the general public.
 It is, however, permissible to allow parents to have access to enable them to assist students with homework etc.

 Labelling and notice requirements

-eg: Copied under Part VB of the Copyright Act 1968
+eg: Copied under Section 113P of the Copyright Act 1968

-Southport State High School, China Multimodal Assessment Qin Shi Huangdi, accessed 19 July 2016.
-The material is also required to contain the following notice:
+Southport State High School, China Multimodal Assessment Qin Shi Huangdi, accessed 19 September 2020.

 In limited circumstances, schools and teachers may copy or communicate audio-visual content under the flexible dealing exception in section 200AB.
-In order to determine whether s 200AB will apply to your intended use you should consult the following information sheet: The new flexible dealings exception - What am I allowed to do?
+In order to determine whether s 200AB will apply to your intended use you should consult the following information sheet, Flexible Dealing.

 It is good practice to label copies made under the flexible dealing exception with words similar to: “Copied under section 200AB of the Copyright Act 1968”.